bas-ansible-roles-collection/system-users/README.md

 [1] It is not possible to chain the `default()` and `omit` filters together, e.g. `username: instance_username | default(default_username) | omit`.

+### Sudo users

+This role supports assigning sudo privileges to specified users by adding them to the relevant group on each supported operating system.

+Although secondary group memberships are managed generally by this role, specific support for sudo users has been included to make this common use-case less complicated, by removing the need to determine which group a user should be added to on each operating system.

+See [BARC-108](https://jira.ceh.ac.uk/browse/BARC-108) for background information on why this feature was added.

 ### Tags